By building a strong profile, being an active member, and fostering connections, you can make LinkedIn work for you in your UX design job search.

 Extra Credit: Professional Recommendations Can Give You a Boost

 There are additional sections on LinkedIn for Volunteer Work, Skills, Endorsements, Accomplishments, and Recommendations, and it’s up to you if you’d like to fill them out.
 In general, unless the Accomplishment is significant in the industry, it won’t help that much.
-Same with Skills and Endorsements; everyone has them, and has similar ones, so it will be hard to stand out based on those areas alone.
+The same is true with Skills and Endorsements; everyone has them, and similar ones at that, so it will be hard to stand out based on those areas alone.

 Connections: Make Them Both Personal & Professional